hskang9/RoboND-DeepLearning-Project/report.md

 ### Hyperparameter tuning

-For training these are the various methods that I tried for tuning,
+For training these are the various methods that I tried for tuning.

 * `learning_rate` from 0.01 to 0.0001.
     Also tried retraining the model after reducing the learning rate after 30 epochs.
 The final